 All patrollers must maintain a current BLS Professional Rescuer CPR certification.

 One day per year, all patrollers attend a chair lift evacuation practice.
 This day is typically held at one of the ski areas on Mt.
 Hood in September, October, or November.

 Attend your apprentice year then a refresher every third year

-Every Patroller must complete a one-time basic avalanche training class and attend periodic refreshers.
+Every patroller must complete a one-time basic avalanche training class and attend periodic refreshers.
 Bike patrollers are not required to attend the basic avalanche class (unless they are also ski patrollers).

-Twelve or eighteen pre-dispatched days per year are required.
-Eight is the minimum to remain active in the patrol.
+Eight pre-dispatched days per year is the minimum to remain active in the patrol.
 Patrol days are in addition to the required training days.
-We maintain an online Dispatch system so that you can schedule which days you can patrol.
+We maintain an online dispatch system so that you can schedule which days you can patrol.
 You are expected to meet your commitment and patrol at the designated area when you dispatch for that area.
-Patrollers are required to find replacements for themselves if they can not make a scheduled patrol day.
+Patrollers are required to find replacements for themselves if they cannot make a scheduled patrol day.

 - Gold Membership = 18 patrol days minimum

 - Silver Membership = 12 patrol days minimum